Waterproof Hardwood Flooring: The 2022 Buying Guide

 Trident is yet another product that mixes a stone-plastic composite core with a hardwood veneer.
 However, Avalon seems to skip the foam backing that makes the floor more comfortable.

 These floors start at $7 per square foot and offer a decent range of style options to choose from.
 However, even a quick search on Google reveals mediocre reviews.

 Who Sells the Best Waterproof Hardwood Flooring?

 Honestly?
 It depends on what you’re looking for.
-To be blunt, the best waterproof hardwood flooring on this list might be RevWood—which isn’t even hardwood, to begin with.
-Either way, Mohawk is one of the best hardwood floor brands around, and they stand by their products.
+To be blunt, the best waterproof hardwood flooring on this list is probably Proximity Mills.
+This company is on our list of the best hardwood floor brands for a reason, and they stand by their products.

 The Pros and Cons of Waterproof Hardwood Flooring

 So: now that we know all about its top products, let’s go over the pros and cons of waterproof hardwood flooring.

 Pro: Waterproof Hardwood’s Protective Coating Can Also Make it Scratch-Resistant

 There are many wood floor designs you can find or create with waterproof hardwood flooring.
 For example, if you want parquet flooring patterns, you only need to line planks up accordingly.

 Color-wise, whether you want dark or light wood floors, you can find any tone your heart desires.